 *In certain countries the term “nutritionist” is credible and used for those performing the same roles as a Registered Dietitian.
 It is always helpful to look into the governing body of food and nutrition in your country to determine the proper path of study!

-Dietitians have the freedom to work in a plethora of settings whether it be in a hospital providing medical nutrition therapy or focusing in a more intimate setting such as working with professional dance companies or professional sports teams.
-Services provided by licensed dietitians are also more likely to be covered by insurance companies, which allows for a broader audience to work with.
+Dietitians have the freedom to work in a plethora of settings whether it be in a hospital providing medical nutrition therapy or focusing in a more intimate setting such as in private practice and/or working with professional dance companies and dance schools.
+Dietitians can also serve as voices in the media— debunking popular myths and pseudoscience.
+Nutrition services provided by licensed dietitians are also more likely to be covered by insurance, allowing for more accessible treatment.

-As a warning, a dietetics degree includes several years of schooling and a substantial amount of science-based courses.
+A dietetics degree includes years of schooling and a substantial amount of science-based courses.
 These are the framework of any collegiate dietetics/nutrition program.
-While some may hesitate over pursuing such a science-focused path, realize that your interest in nutrition requires a deep understanding of the body and how it functions both physically and mentally.
+While some may hesitate to pursue such a science-focused path, realize that your interest in nutrition requires a deep understanding of the body and how it functions both physically and mentally.
 When you’re able to connect the principles of biochemistry and anatomy to how a dancer nourishes their body, the otherwise intimidating coursework becomes exciting and bearable.

 Typical coursework includes: